W. L. Gore & Associates: Product portfolio

 In addition to these properties, PTFE is very soft and mechanically weak, which can be a disadvantage in certain applications.
 However, Gore has developed capabilities using forms of expanded PTFE with engineered microstructures that can significantly increase its strength and durability.
 Other Gore capabilities enable different materials to be incorporated into the ePTFE microstructure, such as catalysts and antimicrobial agents.
 This leads to products that can extend the inherent properties of PTFE, such as gas diffusion membranes with chemical reactivity.

 Gore's product portfolio derives from a number of basic ePTFE forms that include tubes, fibers, tapes, membranes and custom shapes, such as gaskets and patches.
 Extreme performance testing and reliability are important steps in the development process.

+Gore Medical

+In January 2026, it was announced Gore had acquired Conformal Medical to expand its endovascular portfolio.
+As part of the acquisition, Gore obtained Conformal’s lead product, the investigational CLAAS AcuFORM system for left atrial appendage closure, with financial terms of the transaction not publicly disclosed.

 Music instrument strings

 Gore sells musical instrument strings under the name Elixir Strings which utilizes fluoropolymer coating.
 The coating extends the strings' life and tone by reducing the accumulation of debris and blocking corrosion from elements such as skin oil.